 Kidepo Valley NP – Remote park offering one of Africa’s finest wildernesses

 Rwenzori Mountains NP – Uganda’s highest peak, offers climbing and hiking

-Semuliki NP – East Africa’s only lowland tropical rain-forest
+Semuliki NP – East Africa’s only lowland tropical rain-forest, birding opportunities

 Mount Elgon NP – Spectacular views for hikers and birders